 What I’m interested in these days

-- Developing and refining a curriculum to support community managers in science – in my role as Center Director for the AAAS Center for Scientific Collaboration and Community Engagement (CSCCE) – request to join us here!
+- Supporting a community of scientific community managers in Slack in my role as Director for the Center for Scientific Collaboration and Community Engagement (CSCCE) – request to join us here!

-- Defining the roles and skill sets of scientific community managers – which includes my work with the C3 project team of the 2017 class of AAAS Community Engagement Fellows.
+- Defining the roles and skill sets of scientific community managers – which includes my work with the C3 project team of the 2017 class CSCCE Community Engagement Fellows.

 - Considering our online, technology-mediated interactions – How can we successfully share and build upon ideas and handle the associated identity issues in an online community?